 We will not be offering refunds or pro-rated tuition for COVID-19 related cancellations or early departures.

-Cancellations must be made at least 20 days before the start of the session to be eligible for a refund.
+Cancellations must be made by April to be eligible for a refund.

-At this time, we have contracted with a provider who will provide no-cost COVID-19 testing, though you will need to provide health insurance information.
+At this time, we have contracted with a provider who will provide no-cost COVID-19 testing, though you will need to provide health insurance information on their website https://northshoreclinical.jotform.com/220685237714963